ponlawat-w/moodle-block_forum_report/README.md

 # moodle-block_forum_report

-* This feature has been merged into Moodle.
-It played a major role, but we still have a little development.
+* The basics of this report have been merged into the Forum Summary Report in Moodle.
+However, we have added new columns and improved the content since that time.

 ## 1. Install